Heave6899/mediscrape_engine/CODE/processing/README.md

 1. Use process_mm.py for processing and extracting ontologies from blog posts.
 The output files are name output1.json, output2.json and so on.
+Please copy the MetaMapWrapper.py file from server directory into this folder to prevent errors like `No module found`.
 2. Use uniqueposts.py for seperating out unique blog posts if some blog posts repeat.
 3. Use combinsplitjson.py for combining the unique post jsons into a single merged data json.
 This is the final data file we will use to upload on the Solr Engine.
 This file will be large.